 This especially helps outside where there aren’t as many obvious footholds.
 Smearing your foot against a little bit of textured limestone might be the only option you have.

 When Should I Buy Climbing Shoes?

-We'd recommended getting your own pair after a few sessions when you feel like it will be worth it.
-If you think you'll climb often then it's definitely worth investing in a pair.
-We've got a full guide on buying your first pair of climbing shoes.
-We'd suggest sticking with beginner shoes as a first pair as there is a lot of competition so great bargains and performance - as little as $60-70.
+We’d recommended getting your own pair after a few sessions when you feel like it will be worth it.
+If you think you’ll climb often then it’s definitely worth investing in a pair.
+If you hate the tight and painful fit of rentals, read up on the most comfortable climbing shoes.
+We’d suggest reading our guide to the best beginner climbing shoes for a first pair as there is a lot of competition so great bargains and performance – as little as $60-70.

 We’ve also updated our full guide to the best climbing shoes featuring brand new models and updated popular shoes.
 If it’s just an occasional thing with friends you can stick with the rental shoes no problem.